pensart/portfolio-portal/readme.md

 - [x] Write taskwatchers to compile scss & javascript

 ### Installation nodes
-After downloading or cloning the project you need to install some things first.
+After downloading or cloning the project you need to install some dependency's first.
 Start with installing the node modules...
 ```
 nmp install --only=production